-I am not the kind of person who is fond of mirror.
+I am not the kind of person who is fond of mirrors.
 I see it as a tool, a necessity; not an object of vanity.

 I check once before I head for the door to avoid awkward moments, like when people look at you and keep looking, and you wonder why; only to learn much, much later that you still have a tiny grain of morning star in the inner corner of your eye.